IriLrnr/EvIBM/README.md

  To do that, I need to learn GNU plot.
 Of automatization of the R plot.
 But how??

  WHERE I STOPPED
  	I was varying the probability of movement in "Offspring_position" and plotting in R the first 10 generations (to see if the collapse is early) and the last one.
 I found ont weird patterns for the final distribution, and some but not complete correlation with this value and the problem of the collapse.
-I want to make gifs to show Fla and Carlinhos whats going on.

- ALTERATIONS SUGGESTED BY FLÁVIA

- 	- Mortalidade 37% - mimetização de sorteio com reposição
- 	- INDIVIDUOS COM DENSIDADE BAIXA - TIRAR MORTALIDADE

- 	I think I didn't understand what I have to change to test...

- 	ficou bem zoado tirando o loop para substituir o parceiro

- 	Dúvida: quando eu devo sortear uma nova posição, durante a resposição, para um individuo?

-Suggestions by PhD Candidate Juan
- 	- Ident input arguments in functions (code styler/ formater)
- 	-